 For each of the following, counts and percentages will be presented by randomised group.
-Where possible, the absolute risk differences will also be presented with confidence intervals:
+Where possible, the absolute risk differences will also be presented with confidence intervals (estimated using the methods described in section 5.1.2.4).

 6.1 Cause-specific mortality